CTMQ

 • Press

-CTMQ > Hikes, Bikes & Paddles > Hiking Challenges > TSTL’15.6: Soapstone Mountain Tower
+CTMQ > Hikes, Bikes & Paddles > Hiking Challenges > Soapstone Mountain Tower

 September 1, 2015 by Steve 1 Comment

-The structure is rotted out or something and was deemed unsafe by the state a while ago.
-No one has done anything to fix it.
-The state also put the tower on its TSTL challenge list.
-So who’s the idiot here, me or them?
-How can I expect to explain to my 4-year-old that we drove up to Somers, took a (very short and easy) little hike to a tower, but we can’t scale it?
+The structure was rotted out and was deemed unsafe by the state.
+The state’s DEEP also put the tower on its TSTL challenge list in 2015.
+So who’s in the wrong here, me or them?
+How could I expect to explain to my 4-year-old that we drove up to Somers, took a little hike to a tower, but we can’t scale it?

 Let's get going, boys.